liferay/liferay-docs/user/articles/05-setting-up/02-instance-settings/02-configuring-virtual-instance-settings/03-instance-configuration-settings.markdown

 ## General

 The General entry specifies the virtual instance's configuration information, landing pages, and the associated organization's basic legal information.
-It's organized into the sections below:
+It has two sections:

 **Main Configuration:** Configure this information for the virtual instance: